Dachshund Traits You Need To Know

 Dachshund Traits: Training & Socialization

-Training and socialization are crucial for Dachshunds to thrive as well-behaved members of the family.
 While they are intelligent dogs, they can be a bit stubborn, making training more challenging.

-It is important to start obedience training early on and remain patient and consistent throughout the process.
-Socialization is also key in helping them develop good manners and proper behavior around other people and animals.
+It is important to start obedience training early on and be patient and consistent throughout the training.

 Like all breeds, Dachshunds need mental stimulation through training activities such as obedience exercises or puzzle toys.